BitcoderCZ/FanScript-Documentation/MdDocs/Functions/Game/GetCurrentFrame.md

 ## Remarks

-- Starts at 0, increases by 1 every frame
+ - Starts at 0, increases by 1 every frame.
  - Fancade runs at 60 frames per second.